All About Skin Lightening

 In the United States, an individual with a lighter skin tone could very well be chosen for a job faster than an individual with a darker skin tone even if they don’t have the credentials, it’s a fact of life.
 I truly believe that is another tremendous reason people feel the need to have lighter skin.
-The movie “dark girls” by filmmakers bill duke and d.
-Chanson berry, is a great example about the attitudes of society towards females with darker skin, it explores the roots of classicism, racism and the lack of self-esteem within a segment of cultures that span from america to the most remote corners of the globe.
+The movie “dark girls” by filmmakers bill duke and Chanson berry is a great example of the attitudes of society towards females with darker skin, it explores the roots of classicism, racism and the lack of self-esteem within a segment of cultures that span from America to the most remote corners of the globe.

 The advertisements about makeup, beauty, clothing, and even Apple products are flooded with people that are either white or “light skin”, this creates conditioning of the mind for individuals to believe that being lighter is the “best way” to go.
 But society has always been like this and it is nothing new, lately more people with darker complexions have been included in these advertisements, but it’s been a turtle race, so I hope no one holds their breath while waiting for the societal shift.